neynt/notes/pets.md

    - Top up litter if it's running low.
 Litter should be ~3in deep.
 3. Tie green bag and discard in building's waste chute.

+## water

+The cat fountain should be refilled every week and whenever it's running low.

+When you refill the cat fountain, do a full clean.
+Unplug it, dump out existing water, wipe inside surfaces, clean the filter sponge, and put it all back together.
+Then plug it back in and pour in fresh water.

 ## smokey

 ### feeding